Woburn Sands: History

+The earliest evidence of settlement is an Iron Age hill fort, Danesborough Camp, dating from between 100 BC and 100 AD and which is located on Aspley Heath to the southwest of the present town: it is a scheduled monument.

 The village name was originally Hogsty End, one of Wavendon's four 'ends' (along with Church End, Cross End and Lower End) but by Victorian times, this un-picturesque name had fallen out of favour, and Woburn Sands had taken over as the accepted name.
 The modern name is credited to a schoolmaster unable to attract business to his "Hogsty End Academy", and was one of the first to promote the use of the new name.
+Later when the settlement had developed into a hamlet, it was part of the parish of Wavendon, becoming a separate civil parish in 1907.
+Under the Local Government Act 1972 the parish council has adopted the status of a town in its own right.
+It has separated from Wavendon parish which is just to the north of the Marston Vale line.

 The modern place name is related to nearby Woburn in Bedfordshire, and to the sandy local soil resulting from its proximity to the Greensand Ridge, an escarpment of Greensand that is part of the Woburn Sands Formation.